-Prerequisites: This course is mathematically challenging, and is intended for graduate students or advanced undergraduates.
+Prerequisites: This course is mathematically rigorous, and is intended for graduate students or advanced undergraduates.
 I require a previous course in machine learning (for example, CS-UY 4563, CS-GY 6923, or ECE-GY 6143) and a previous course in algorithm design and analysis (for example, CS-UY 2413, CS-GY 6033, or CS-GY 6043).
 Experience with linear algebra and probability is also necessary.
 Email the course instructor if you have questions about your preparation for the course!
 Undergraduates wishing to enroll will be registering for CS-UY 3943.

-Coursework: One lecture per week.
-4-5 problem sets involving analysis and application of algorithmic methods learned in class, potentially with programming exercises to explore the lecture ideas (40% of grade).
+Coursework: One meeting per week.
+4 problem sets involving analysis and application of algorithmic methods learned in class, potentially with programming exercises to further explore lecture content (40% of grade).
 Midterm exam (20% of grade).
-Final exam (40% of grade).
-A formal syllabus with more detailed information will be posted in the fall.
+Final exam (30% of grade).
+Class participation is the remaining 10% of the grade.
+Please consult the formal syllabus for more information.

 Resources: There is no textbook to purchase.
 Course material will consist of my written lecture notes, as well as assorted online resources, including papers, notes from other courses, and publicly available surveys.
 Please refer to the course webpage before and after lectures to keep up-to-date as new resources are posted.

 Optional Reading Group: It's an exciting time for research at the intersection of algorithm design and the data sciences.
 Many of the ideas covered in this course are still the subject of active research.
-For each lecture, I will choose a relevant, recent research paper.
-Interested students will have the option of reading the paper and discussing each week for 1-2 hours in a collaborative and relaxed environment.
+We currently hold a reading to discuss recent papers on Tuesdays at 10am in Room 1114, 370 Jay St..
+If you are interested in participating in the reading group, please email me.

 |Lecture #||Topic||Required Reading||Optional Reading|